Editing UI Layout Using Designer

 8. Add style to the text

 #ffd764, for example, or you can have it reference a color resource.
-To add a color resource, click the Browse button and create a resource named
+To add a color resource, click Browse and create a resource named

 welcomeTextwith the value of